-Students intending to graduate from GLCC with either an Associate's or Bachelor's degree must meet the following requirements:
+Students intending to graduate from GLCC with either an Associate or Bachelor degree must meet the following requirements:

 - 1. Attain a minimum 2.0 GPA upon graduation; - 2.
-Attain a minimum 2.5 GPA in one's professional major/minor; - 3.
-Successfully complete a minimum of 60 semester hours for AA or 123 semester hours for a B.S.; - 4.
-Successfully complete the courses required in the General Education Requirements, Bible/Theology Major, and one of the following two options: - An additional major, i.e., Advanced Biblical Studies, Business Management Nonprofit, , Early Childhood Education, Family Life Education, History, Interpersonal and Organizational Communication, Ministry (with at least one concentration) Music, Psychology/Counseling,.
-See relevant requirements under "ADDITIONAL MAJORS"; - b.
-A minor.
-See relevant requirements under "MINORS"; - 5.
-Satisfactorily fulfill the Outreach Ministries requirement; - 6.
-Satisfactorily fulfill the Chapel requirement; - 7.
+Successfully complete a minimum of 63 semester hours for AA or 123 semester hours for a B.S.; - 3.
+Successfully complete the courses required in the General Education Requirements, Bible / Theology Major, and one of the following two options: - a.
+An additional major (see relevant requirements under "ADDITIONAL MAJORS"), or - b.
+A minor (see relevant requirements under "MINORS"); - 4.
+Satisfactorily fulfill the Outreach Ministries requirement; - 5.
+Satisfactorily fulfill the Chapel requirement; - 6.
 Take required exit evaluations.